THE BEST CARBON ROAD BIKE WHEELS

 - Carbon wheel rim shapes optimized to reduce aero drag usually aren’t among the most stable in strong side winds and vice versa.

-- Some laterally stiff wheels can be quite harsh even with wide tires and at low inflation pressures.
+- Some laterally stiff wheels can be harsh, even with wide tires at low inflation pressures.

 - Making carbon wheels exceptionally light can also make them prone to cracking while building them to endure hard impacts can make them heavier.

-But, you buy Value bike wheels because you care principally about price, not performance.
-And, if you are more of a recreational rider, you may not notice the performance differences the way those who ride more often and harder will.
+But, you buy Value bike wheels because you care about price more than performance.
+And, if you are more of a recreational rider, you may not notice the performance differences in the way those who ride more often and harder will.

-Performance tier wheelsets reduce these trade-offs, provide more balance between them, and deliver performance levels as good as it gets on most criteria.
-You’ll ride faster for the same amount of effort or as fast with less effort than on a similar depth Value wheelset.
+Performance tier wheelsets reduce these trade-offs, provide more balance, and deliver performance levels as good as they get on most criteria.
+You’ll ride faster with the same amount of effort or as fast with less effort than on a similar depth Value wheelset.

 Premium tier road bike wheels can be marginally better for race-specific events like alpine climbs or time trials.
 This adds to the brand and price cache or the unique rim, hub, or spoke characteristics that attract many to wheels in this price tier.

-Premium wheels may also include technologies that aren’t found in less expensive wheels.
+Premium wheels may also include technologies not found in less expensive wheels.
 Some of these technologies deliver superior performance across one or more criteria.
 Others capture attention but deliver no better performance.

 The bottom line right off the top:

-- Rim profile is the most important part of what a wheelset contributes to your speed and efficiency.
+- Rim profile is the most important part of a wheelset’s contribution to your speed and efficiency.
 Its shape, depth, and width determine its aerodynamic drag and sidewind stability.